ICRAR/daliuge/docs/architecture/dataflow.rst

 applications or programmers.
 A similar example is the ``make`` tool, where the programmer focuses on defining each target and its dependencies.
-The burden of exploring parallelism to efficiently execute many individual compiling tasks in a correct order lies within the responsibility of the ``make`` utility.
+The burden of exploring parallelism to efficiently execute many individual compiling tasks in a correct order lies within the responsibility of the ``make`` utility. |daliuge|
+follows the dataflow concept quite rigorously in that any data item along the directed graph can only be written by upstream tasks and, once finished, is stricly immutable.
+In addition it also means that

 Graph
 ^^^^^